+The juvenile kelp overgrow or move off the gravel and attach to the underlying reef.
 This technique is cheap, simple, and does not require scuba diving, highly trained field workers, or engineered structures.
-The gravel can be scattering from a boat and can be up-scaled to treat large areas.
+The gravel can be scattered from a boat and can be up-scaled to treat large areas.

-Green gravel also represents an exciting avenue to ‘future proof’ restoration efforts.
+Green Gravel also represents an exciting avenue to ‘future proof’ restoration efforts.
 By seeding gravel with resilient species or assemblages, we may be able to enhance the resilience of kelp forests to future disturbance or climate change.